wildmountainfarms/solarthing/README.md

 hear from you!
 [SolarThing Issues](https://github.com/wildmountainfarms/solarthing/issues)

 If you get confused while trying to configure solarthing, that's probably because the documentation is always a work in progress.
-If you find something confusing, please report it so I can make it clearer.
+If you find something confusing, please report it, so I can make it clearer.